-If returned to Colombia, expert testimony presented in this case establishes that Ms. Ortega Rodriguez will be at heightened risk for violence, including physical violence, rape, or sexual exploitation, because Ms. Ortega Rodriguez defied Guillermo’s instructions to return to him within one month of leaving him.
-In addition, returning to Colombia will exacerbate Ms. Ortega Rodriguez’s fragile psychological state, and she will not have the care available to her as she would have here.
-The record thus shows that Ms. Ortega Rodriguez will face a significant risk of other serious physical or psychological harms—which rise to the level of persecution—if returned.
+If returned to Colombia, expert testimony presented in this case establishes that Ms. Stern will be at heightened risk for violence, including physical violence, rape, or sexual exploitation, because Ms. Stern defied Mateo’s instructions to return to him within one month of leaving him.
+In addition, returning to Colombia will exacerbate Ms. Stern’s fragile psychological state, and she will not have the care available to her as she would have here.
+The record thus shows that Ms. Stern will face a significant risk of other serious physical or psychological harms—which rise to the level of persecution—if returned.

 No Bar to Asylum Applies in This Case

 Pursuant to 8 U.S.C. § 1158(b)(1)(A), relief may be “granted to an alien who has applied for asylum in accordance with the requirements and procedures . . . [and it is] determine[d] that such alien is a refugee.”
-Ms. Ortega Rodriguez has never committed, been charged with, or convicted of a crime, in the United States or elsewhere in the world.
-Ms. Ortega Rodriguez timely filed this application for asylum within one year of her date of entry into the United States.
-A favorable exercise of discretion is warranted in Ms. Ortega Rodriguez’s case.
-Ms. Ortega Rodriguez has demonstrated past persecution and the inability and unwillingness of the Colombian government to protect her.
+Ms. Stern has never committed, been charged with, or convicted of a crime, in the United States or elsewhere in the world.
+Ms. Stern timely filed this application for asylum within one year of her date of entry into the United States.
+A favorable exercise of discretion is warranted in Ms. Stern’s case.
+Ms. Stern has demonstrated past persecution and the inability and unwillingness of the Colombian government to protect her.
 There are no negative factors in this case that should be balanced against a grant of asylum.
-Ms. Ortega Rodriguez meets all of the requirements for asylum and the Court should exercise its discretion favorably, granting her application in this matter.
+Ms. Stern meets all of the requirements for asylum and the Court should exercise its discretion favorably, granting her application in this matter.

-Ms. Ortega Rodriguez Qualifies for Withholding of Removal
+Ms. Stern Qualifies for Withholding of Removal

 To establish eligibility for withholding of removal, the non-citizen must show a clear probability that her “life or freedom would be threatened in [a] country because of” one of the protected grounds.
 The Second Circuit applies a “clear probability” standard to withholding of removal where “the applicant must meet the requirements of asylum eligibility and establish that it is more likely than not that were he or she to be deported his or her life or freedom would be threatened on account of one of the five bases for asylum” with “more likely than not” meaning “greater than a fifty percent chance.”
 Chun Gao v.
 Gonzales, 424 F.3d 122, 129 (2d Cir.
 2005).

-Ms. Ortega Rodriguez is entitled to the presumption that she is eligible for withholding of removal because she has suffered past persecution on account of her membership in particular social group “Colombian Women in Domestic Relations,” which the government cannot rebut by a preponderance of the evidence.13 8 C.F.R. § 1208.16(b)(1)(i).
-The testimony of Ms. Ortega Rodriguez along with the expert opinion of Prof. Gutierrez Rivera, and extensive and credible country conditions evidence, together meet the higher threshold for the likelihood of future harm that will befall Ms. Ortega Rodriguez if returned.
-Accordingly, Ms. Ortega Rodriguez is entitled to withholding of removal.
+Ms. Stern is entitled to the presumption that she is eligible for withholding of removal because she has suffered past persecution on account of her membership in particular social group “Colombian Women in Domestic Relations,” which the government cannot rebut by a preponderance of the evidence.13 8 C.F.R. § 1208.16(b)(1)(i).
+The testimony of Ms. Stern along with the expert opinion of Prof. Gutierrez Rivera and extensive and credible country conditions evidence, together meet the higher threshold for the likelihood of future harm that will befall Ms. Stern if returned.
+Accordingly, Ms. Stern is entitled to withholding of removal.

-Ms. Ortega Rodriguez Qualifies for Relief Under the Convention Against Torture
+Ms. Stern Qualifies for Relief Under the Convention Against Torture